jetpackdata/jpdforcaster/README.md

 Currently :

-clone the repository and install some dependency :
+clone the repository and install some dependencies :

 ```bash
 pip install pandas